yiisoft/definitions/README.md

 [
     MyService::class => [
         '__construct()' => [
-            // If container doesn't have definition for `EventDispatcherInterface` reference returns `null`
+            // If a container doesn't have definition for `EventDispatcherInterface` reference returns `null`
             // when resolving dependencies
             Reference::optional(EventDispatcherInterface::class),
         ],